Contributed by Maine Historical Society

 Family lore stated Mary Hammond Murdock wore this dress at the English court of George II, who reigned from 1727 - 1760.
 Mary Murdock (or Murdoch) immigrated to Philadelphia with her husband William around 1735.
 Portland resident Julia St. Felix was Murdoch's 3x great grand-daughter.
 St. Felix donated the dress to Maine Historical Society.

 While the silk brocade fabric dates to 1750 - 1765, the dress construction dates to around 1775, in the reign of George III (r.1760-1820).
-This dress is an example of English court fashion from the time of the American Revolution, However, Mary Hammond Murdock died in 1770, which complicates the story.
+This dress is an example of English court fashion from the time of the American Revolution, however, Mary Hammond Murdock died in 1770, complicating the story.
 Family lore also noted Murdoch's unnamed sister was bridesmaid at Queen Charlotte and George III's wedding.
 Perhaps the dress' connection to George III's court stems from that relationship.